 Andrew M. Odlyzko

-I am scientific coordinator of the EuDML project, more news on this later!
+I was scientific coordinator of the EuDML project.

-The best synthesis available about these topics is in my written chapter for the book Communicating mathematics in the digital era, AK Peters.
+A summary available about these topics is in my written chapter for the book Communicating mathematics in the digital era, AK Peters (written in 2006).

 For more general views on Digital mathematics libraries, the best source is in my paper in Mathematics in Computer Science: “ Digital